The ultimate city guide to Zaragoza, Spain’s hallowed heartland

 Get lost in the labyrinthine Casco Viejo

 To get your bearings, get lost first.
-Casco Viejo (Old Town), bound by the Ebro River on its northern edge, is a jumble of historic streets connecting a dense concentration of churches, crowded tapas bars, Roman ruins and Mudéjar architecture.
+Casco Viejo (Old Town), bound by the Ebro River on its northern edge, is a jumble of historic streets connecting a dense concentration of churches, crowded tapas bars, Roman ruins and Mudejar architecture.
 This easily walkable area reveals murmurs of the city's many former selves at every turn, making it a joy to explore.

 Start in Plaza de los Sitios, perhaps nipping into Zaragoza Museum (free, closed Mondays) first, for an overview of the city’s history.
 Everything else you see afterwards will have a greater context.
-There are also paintings by the Zaragoza’s adopted hero, Francisco de Goya, whose honorific Goya Museum (€6/£5.30, closed Mondays) lies at Casco Viejo’s core.
+There are also paintings by the Zaragoza’s adopted hero, Francisco Goya, whose honorific Goya Museum (€6/£5.30, closed Mondays) lies at Casco Viejo’s core.
 If you’re keeping to cobbled streets with very few vehicles, there’s no wrong turn in this part of the city.

 Read more on Spain travel: